ACUPUNCTURESlava Sviridovs • Geneva / Genève

 If you choose not to use animal products, increase the amount of beans and plant based protein sources, such as vegan protein powder, spirulina, nuts and seeds, whilst supplementing your diet with B12.

 The fruit and vegetable group is essential for health and they should be the foundation of a healthy diet.
 They will strengthen the reproductive system with precious phytonutrients.
-A healthy diet for fertility should consist of seven to nine servings of vegetables and fruits daily.
+A healthy diet for fertility should consist of between 7-9 servings of fruits and vegetables daily.

 ② The vegetable group